darkowlzz/remotedev/machine/do/README.md

-  ssh         SSH into the machine. deps        Install all the dependencies and configurations before provisioning a machine. distclean   Cleanup everything, machine, config and generated files.
+  ssh         SSH into the machine. deps        Install all the dependencies and configurations before provisioning a machine. distclean   Cleanup everything, machine, config and generated files. sync        Syncs the specified directory in config to the remote machine.
 ```

 All the operations run within container and any other dependency or